Prajan-v/CardioDetect/Milestone_4/documentation/TECHNICAL_DEEP_DIVE.md

 ### 7.1 Why K-Fold Cross-Validation?

-Splitting data once (train/test) is risky—results depend on which samples happen to be in test.
+Splitting data once (train/test) is riskyresults depend on which samples happen to be in test.
 K-Fold averages across multiple splits for reliable estimates.

 ### 7.2 Stratified K-Fold